prefix-dev/rattler-build/docs/build_options.md

 of known system libraries on the different operating systems.

 As part of the post-processing, `rattler-build` checks for overlinking and overdepending.
-Overlinking is when a binary links against a library that is not specified in the run requirements.
+"Overlinking" is when a binary links against a library that is not specified in the run requirements.
 This is usually a mistake because the library would not be present in the environment when the package is installed.

-Conversely, overdepending is when a library is part of the run requirements, but is not actually used by any of the binaries/libraries in the package.
+Conversely, "overdepending" is when a library is part of the run requirements, but is not actually used by any of the binaries/libraries in the package.

 ```yaml title="recipe.yaml"